kentcdodds/genie/README.md

 Issues
 --
-I'd love to accept pull requests.
-But seriously, if you have a problem with GenieJS please don't hesitate to use GitHub's [issue tracker](https://github.com/kentcdodds/genie/issues) to report it.
+If you have a problem with GenieJS please don't hesitate to use GitHub's [issue tracker](https://github.com/kentcdodds/genie/issues) to report it.
 I'll do my best to get it resolved as quickly as I can.

 The Future...
 --